-We never let up on our rigorous, quality-control measures.
-During 2020, we conducted more than 6,000 tests of the water in our Massachusetts systems.
+12 How to reach us We never let up on our rigorous, quality-control measures.
+During 2021, we conducted more than 6,000 tests of the water in our Massachusetts systems.
 Once again, all results met or exceeded state and federal water quality standards.
-We were particularly thankful when federal authorities reported that the COVID-19 virus hasn't been detected in drinking water supplies anywhere - and should it ever appear, highly effective treatment methods such as ours would eliminate any risk.